-The health insurance industry has been undergoing a metamorphosis for a while now and with the recent changes by IRDA or the Insurance Regulatory and Development Authority of India in the functioning of health insurance policies, it is aimed more towards the benefit of the insured.
-It is in fact aimed towards streamlining procedures and regulating policy norms so as to create a customer friendly win-win situation for both the insurer and the insured so that there is no conflict of interest.
+The health insurance industry has been transforming due to the recent guidelines by the Insurance Regulatory and Development Authority of India (IRDAI).
+The new guidelines aimed more towards benefiting the insured by streamlining procedures and regulating the policy norms.
+This would create a customer-friendly situation for the insurer and the insured so that there is no conflict of interest.

 A very significant change in the evolution of Health Insurance in India was brought about in October 2013, with the introduction of the Guaranteed Renewability of Health Insurance Policies in India for life with continuity benefits.
 This has heaved a sigh of relief for many, especially for people who did not have post retiral medical benefit from their erstwhile organization.
 But to understand what it entitles the policy holder, the pricing factor and the impact on insurers, we must delve a bit deeper.